-LINCOLN, Nebraska — Nebraska's preliminary unemployment rate of 2.7 percent last month was the lowest in the country, a state report showed Friday.
+LINCOLN, Nebraska — Nebraska's unemployment rate remained unchanged at 2.6 percent in June and was still the lowest state rate in the nation, according to a report issued Tuesday.

 Nebraska Department of Labor: http://www.dol.nebraska.gov